TKTINC/true_asset_alluse/docs/LLM_System_Onboarding_Guide.md

 True-Asset-ALLUSE is a **comprehensive wealth management autopilot system** designed to provide:

-- **Weekly Income**: Consistent income generation through systematic options strategies
+- **Compounding Income**: Systematic income generation that compounds over time through reinvestment
-- **Annual Growth**: Long-term wealth compounding through intelligent capital deployment
+- **Corpus Growth**: Long-term wealth building through intelligent capital deployment and scaling
-- **Perpetual Peace of Mind**: Fully automated wealth management requiring no daily intervention
+- **Automated Operation**: Fully automated wealth management requiring no daily intervention

 The system operates as a **100% rules-based wealth management autopilot**, eliminating human emotion and AI unpredictability from wealth-building decisions.
 Every action is governed by Constitution v1.3, a comprehensive set of 18 sections that define exact wealth management rules, risk protocols, and operational procedures.